Total Complaints

 See attached document for complaint.

 Vehicle had the battery replaced 11months ago, after it was replaced by the dealer prior to purchasing.
 Starting having starting issues again, which is what led to the initial battery replacement.
 Had a diagnostic done to figure out where the patristic draw was coming from to learn that Nissan issued a memo/bulletin in 2019 for this exact issue (Body Control Module) causing an intermittent parasitic draw and killing the battery.
 An update is known and needed to resolve.
-Why has this not been a r
+Why has this not been a recall?
+Why do I have to pay to have this completed when Nissan knows it is an issue!?

 While driving on the highway in Caguas, Puerto Rico, suddenly the sunroof glass explote it into pieces, falling inside the car.
 I did not pass under a bridge, there were no other cars around, simply exploted!
 Please do something about this defect according to online sources!
 Just donât wait on thousands of complaints to do something since many people donât know they could and they just rather paid and repair!
 Very unfair that the car companies are not assuming any responsibility!